Faustian bargains for rotten apples

 I was thirsty for all of the claims from Apple that started in 2017 around re-designing the then poorly-regarded Mac Pro, the model line that replaced the Power Mac during the PowerPC to Intel transition.
 They convinced the world (or at least me) that they were taking high-end workstation computing properly again as a product class, and that the new Mac Pro that they were working on would be a love letter to that kind of system.

-Following the promises throughout 2017 and 2018, in 2019 it looked for all the world like they’d delivered. and with an Apple Silicon version some nebulous time in the future away (which turned out to be 2023) I felt that while they were already actively moving away from Intel in other product lines, that one last Intel model released in 2019 would be supported well enough to last the 5-6 year cadence that I tend to buy new personal machines on.
+Following the promises throughout 2017 and 2018, in 2019 it looked for all the world like they’d delivered, and with an Apple Silicon version some nebulous time in the future away (which turned out to be 2023) I felt that while they were already actively moving away from Intel in other product lines, that one last Intel model released in 2019 would be supported well enough to last the roughly 5 year cadence that I tend to buy new personal machines on.

-So I tipped an obscene amount of money into a 2019 Mac Pro plus big upgrades and accessories to go with it, and felt good about the continuing state of my deal with the Mac division of Apple.
-At the time I bought it I thought I’d be over the moon with the system, get all the way to about 2025 before feeling like upgrading and with almost 20 years of Macs under my belt, and finish my stint with the 2019 Mac Pro with a desire to get the direct Apple Silicon-based replacement.
+So I tipped an obscene amount of money into a 2019 Mac Pro plus big upgrades and accessories to go with it, and felt good about the continuing state of my deal with the Mac division at Apple.
+At the time I bought it I thought I’d be over the moon with the system and get all the way to about 2025 before feeling like upgrading.
+That’d take me to almost 20 years of Macs with a desire to get the direct Apple Silicon-based replacement.

 Instead, I type this to you from a modern x86-64 system running Linux, the Mac Pro hasn’t been switched on for anything serious in at least half a year now, and I sold the Apple Studio Displays I bought to go with it.
 The 2nd hand market for the 2019 Mac Pro is so poor that I got more for the Studio Displays than I could ever get for the Mac, and that’s despite loading it with upgrades.

-So, what went so wrong in the five years that I used it that it had me run screaming away from the platform I’d used for almost 20 years?
-There’s no denying Apple Silicon is (very) good, but I’d have to be out of my mind to blame it on the “legacy” hardware I chose to invest in one last time.
+So, what went so wrong in the five years that I used it that it had me run screaming away from the platform I’d loved using for almost 20 years?
+There’s no denying Apple Silicon is (very) good, but I’d have to be out of my mind to blame it on the “legacy” Intel hardware I chose to invest in one last time.

-Given it’s what brought me to the Mac in the first place, instead it’s absolutely maddening to write that it was the now terrible quality of the software that really got under my skin, across both macOS and the software stack running on the Apple Studio Displays.
+Instead, and especially given it’s what brought me to the Mac in the first place, it’s truly maddening to write that it was the terrible quality of the software that really got under my skin, across both macOS and the software stack running on the Apple Studio Displays.
 The real kicker is that the closed source proprietary nature of it all means that there’s nothing I could do about it.

 I have the privilege of access to key people at Apple responsible for some of the software running at the beating heart of the bits of macOS that went wrong for me, but—and I say this with the utmost respect for those very talented engineers that tried to help me get some of my bugs fixed—even they weren’t able to do anything about what I reported to them directly.
-And if you don’t have a direct line to folks working there like I do then you’re left filing “Feedback”, which I wouldn’t even bother wasting my time on.
-Getting a response is so rare as to make it completely useless as a means to get bugs fixed in macOS.
+And if you don’t have a direct line to folks working there like I do then you’re left filing “Feedback”, something which I wouldn’t even bother wasting my time on if I was still using a Mac today.
+Getting a helpful response is so rare as to make it completely useless as a means to get bugs fixed in macOS.

 The functional lowlights were super low: